iNoles/iNoles/README.md

 ## Some more background

 - Working professionally as hands-on software engineer for 8+ years (and as hobby for about 7 years before that!).
-- Developing for Android and iOS since 2009 (using Kotlin for last 6 years).
+- Developing for Android since 2009 (using Kotlin for last 6 years).

 ## 🤝 Connect with me: